mercedes-benz/DnA/README.md

 ## Installation

 Please follow the [installation guide](./docs/SETUP-DOCKER-COMPOSE.md) to install DnA.
+Under docker only limited feature set is available - meaning only Transparency of Data & Analytics initiatives/solutions (most of other features require Kubernetes specifics so it is not possible to run it under Docker).
+We are currently preparing Kubernetes Helm chart (available in January 2022) where entire system will be available - including Jupyter notebooks with Kale, Apache Airflow, Kubeflow Pipeline).
+Stay tuned on this frequency for this :)

 ## Upcoming Features